 12 Steps to Consider if You or Your Partner Have Decided to File for Divorce

 You’ve decided to file for divorce or your spouse has.
 It’s emotionally tough to reach a place where you believe you have no other choice but to end a relationship you thought would last forever.
-In the middle of the chaos and confusion of uncoupling, there are some steps you should consider as you move through this difficult time.
+In the middle of the chaos and confusion of uncoupling, there are some steps you should keep in mind as you move through this difficult time.
 Any of these can be done before or after you speak with your partner about beginning the process of divorce.

 1. CONSIDER YOUR APPROACH.